pyjarrett/programming-with-ada/source/four-months-summary.rst

 * `John Barnes "Programming in Ada 2012" <https://www.amazon.com/Programming-Ada-2012-John-Barnes/dp/110742481X>`_

     * Barnes works on several major Ada references, and this book walks through the language.
-      At over 700 pages, it took me abotu a month to get through.
+      At over 700 pages, it took me about a month to get through.

     * This seems to be a common way Ada programmers get onboarded, and Ada programmers stay updated.